-We have audited the financial statements of Kilkenny Art Gallery Society Company Limited by Guarantee ('the company') for the financial year ended 31 December 2021 which comprise the Statement of Financial Activities, the Balance Sheet, the Reconciliation of Members' Funds, the Cash Flow Statement, the information on Government Grants - in accordance with Circular 13/2014 and the related notes to the financial statements, including the summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".
+We have audited the financial statements of Kilkenny Art Gallery Society Company Limited by Guarantee ('the company') for the financial year ended 31 December 2022 which comprise the Statement of Financial Activities, the Balance Sheet, the Reconciliation of Members' Funds, the Cash Flow Statement, the information on Government Grants - in accordance with Circular 13/2014 and the related notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" issued in the United Kingdom by the Financial Reporting Council.